chinapedia/wikipedia.abstract.en/Page/Mediterranean_Sea.md

 -   the Gulf of Genoa, northwestern Italy
 -   the Gulf of Venice, northeastern Italy
 -   the Gulf of Trieste, northeastern Italy
--   the Gulf of Taranto, southern ItalySouostroví_Pakleni_otoci.jpg off the coast of Croatia; the Adriatic Sea contains over 1200 islands and islets]]
+-   the Gulf of Taranto, southern Italy off the coast of Croatia; the Adriatic Sea contains over 1200 islands and islets]]
 -   the Gulf of Salerno, southwestern Italy
 -   the Gulf of Gaeta, southwestern Italy
 -   the Gulf of Squillace, southern Italy